Table of contents

 Find it here!
 22 E Jackson Blvd, Chicago, IL 60604.

 Interested in taking photos inside cafes?
-See our guide to taking photos inside coffee shops for more info.
+See our cafe photography tips for more info.

 Historic Route 66 Begin & End Signs